codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Install additional GitOps Runtimes in account
-As long as the account is on different clusters, you can install additional GitOps Runtimes via Helm in the same account.
+After installing the first RUntime Install one or more GitOps Runtimes on different clusters within the same account.

-Copy the Helm install command from the UI to get the values that Codefresh automatically retrieves for you such as your account ID, and then run the command.

->**NOTE**:
-Every Runtime must have a unique name in the same account.

 The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}, contains all the arguments you can configure, including optional ones.

+**Git provider and Shared Configuration Repository**
+The Git provider and Shared Configuration Repository is configured once per account.
+As you have already completed this setup in your initial installation, additional installations do not require this.

+**Access mode**
+You can define the tunnel/ingres/service-mesh-based access mode for the additional Rntimes.
+The command below is valid for the tunnel-based access mode.
+For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in Step ??

+**Runtime name**
+The new Runtime must have a unique name in the same account.

+**How to**

 1. In the Codefresh UI, go to [Install Hybrid GitOps Runtime](https://g.codefresh.io/2.0/account-settings/runtimes/info/list?drawer=install-codefresh-runtime){:target="\_blank"}.
 1. Copy the command in _Step 4_ and define the values that are not automatically populated.